NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 ![Q8](Q8.png)

-George 'Gabby' Hayes leads all actors with 49 appearances, followed by Roy Rogers with 45 and Bess Flowers with 44.
-The prevalence of classic Hollywood era actors at the top of this list suggests Amazon Prime carries a large catalog of older films, particularly westerns from the 1930s and 1940s.
+George 'Gabby' Hayes leads with 49 appearances, followed by Roy Rogers at 45 and Bess Flowers at 44.
+The fact that the top actors are all classic Hollywood era names tells you something interesting about Amazon Prime's catalog.
+They clearly have a deep library of older films, particularly westerns from the 1930s and 1940s.

 ## 6. Which directors have the highest average IMDB score with a minimum of 2 titles?